-(a) Within 10 days of receiving the grievance at Step 2, the representative of the Employer, the employee and the shop steward will meet to examine the facts, the nature of the grievance and attempt to resolve the dispute.
-The shop steward and the representative of the Employer will fill out a "shared fact sheet" listing an agreed statement of facts [see Information Appendix G (Shared Fact Sheet)].
-The "shared fact sheet" is on a "without prejudice" basis and will not be referred to by either party in any third party proceedings.

-(b) The Employer's designate at Step 2 will reply in writing to the Union within 14 days of receiving the grievance at Step 2.
+- (a) Within 10 days of receiving the grievance at Step 2, the representative of the Employer, the employee and the Local Union Officer will meet to examine the facts, the nature of the grievance and attempt to resolve the dispute.
+The Local Union Officer and the representative of the Employer will fill out a "shared fact sheet" listing an agreed statement of facts [see Information Appendix G (Shared Fact Sheet)].
+The "shared fact sheet" is on a "without prejudice" basis and will not be referred to by either party in any third party proceedings. - (b) The Employer's designate at Step 2 will reply in writing to the Union within 14 days of receiving the grievance at Step 2.